9 February 2022

 Getting collection right

-Along with a network of partners across 97 countries and overseas territories, Kew Scientists have successfully banked over 50,000 species of plants.
+Along with a network of partners across 97 countries and overseas territories, Kew Scientists have successfully banked over 50,000 species of plants, with nearly 40,000 of these located in the Millennium Seed Banks vaults.

 The first step to properly banking a seed begins when it is collected in the field.